postmanlabs/labs-docs/src/pages/docs/publishing-your-api/documenting-your-api.md

 ### Including detail in your docs

 Your docs will automatically include detail on your requests, with sample code in various client languages.
 Each collection / request listing indicates the method, URL, description, headers, request and response structures, and examples.
-Private docs include a link to share the associated collection, and public docs include a [Run in Postman button](/docs/postman-for-publishers/run-in-postman/introduction-run-button), allowing viewers to import the collection directly into the Postman app to try your requests out.
+Private docs include a link to share the associated collection, and public docs include a [Run in Postman button](/docs/postman-for-publishers/run-in-postman/introduction-run-button), allowing viewers to import the collection directly into Postman to try your requests out.
 Your documentation page will be structured to reflect the folders and requests in your collection.

 You can add detail to your descriptions using [Markdown](/docs/postman/api-documentation/authoring-your-documentation/).
 Postman supports [GitHub-flavored Markdown](https://github.github.com/gfm/), so you can include various types of content, such as lists, tables, images, and links.